 Deposits are only made with main UK clearing banks and three UK building societies (taking in to account credit ratings issued by Fitch and supplied weekly by our Treasury Management consultants).
 Limits are assigned for each counterparty in relation to the maximum duration and amount of investment.
-The maximum duration limits that have applied during 2018/19 range from 100 days to 364 days.
+The maximum duration limits that have applied during 2019/20 range from 100 days to 364 days.
 The maximum sums invested range from £1.0m to £5.0m (£5.0m for the Council's Bankers) and £6.0m for Lancashire County Council.

 Any short-term operational breaches of these limits are reported to the Council's Accounts and Audit Committee during the year.
 The Council does not expect any losses from non-performance by any of its counterparties.
+The Council breached its counterparty limit with its bankers on 27th and 30th March 2020 as result of early receipt in full of 2020/21 Section 31 Grant payments from Central Government.
+This receipt was in response to the outbreak of COVID-19 and provided front-loaded financial support to the Council to assist with its cashflow management.